koide3/slam_docker_collection/README.md

 # slam_docker_collection

 This is my personal attempt to create reusable and portable environments for 3D SLAM with docker.
+I think SLAM packages are always difficult to build from scratch in particular when we use different versions of ROS/Ubuntu/some libraries.

 ## Basic Usage